Find out how Nissan saved millions of dollars and created a stronger salesforce by taking a closer look at their talent strategy.

 Jones began working with a PI Certified Partner to incorporate The Predictive Index® into her Field Sales Academy.
 Nissan had been using PI as a hiring tool for more than a decade—but until this point, the automaker hadn’t explored PI’s robust suite of talent optimization tools.

-As the first step in utilizing PI to predict sales performance, a group of Nissan leaders created Job Targets for three important roles on the field sales team: Dealer Operations Manager (DOM), Fixed Operations Manager (FOM), and Financial Service Manager (FSM).
+As the first step in utilizing PI to predict sales performance, a group of Nissan leaders created Job Targets for three important roles on the field sales team: Dealer Operations Manager (DOM), Fixed Operations Manager (FOM), and Financial Services Manager (FSM).
 The leaders assessed high-performing DOMs, FOMs, and FSMs to identify key behavioral similarities, then established behavioral and cognitive benchmarks for each role.

 After the three Job Targets were created, all 253 existing DOM, FOM, and FSM employees took the PI Behavioral Assessment™.
 Jones compared their behavioral patterns to the Job Targets and categorized employees into three groups—close matches, moderate matches, and poor matches—based on how closely they aligned with the Job Targets.
 This allowed her to recognize her top performers and identify employees who needed more intensive training and manager attention in order to improve productivity.